How to Play Drums With Brushes – What Most Drummers Miss

 So many factors go into a drummer’s style brush playing.
 This is one of the biggest reasons I think drumming brushes make it so easy to create our individual sound.

-Most of the time, we associate drumming with brushes and playing Jazz on the drums.
+Most of the time, we think of drumming with brushes and playing Jazz on the drums.
 Of course, brushes have a long history of playing Jazz music.
 However, I often use drumming brushes when I play Funk, Hip-Hop, R & B, Soul, Samba (like Mr. Rausch) and tons of the music styles.

 In the video above, I’m playing more of an eighth note beat but incorporating some Jazzy circular motions into the groove.
 The smooth factor in brush playing gives me many more sounds and textures than simply using sticks alone.

-I have used the Vic Firth Heritage brushes for over a decade now.
+I have used the Vic Firth Heritage Brushes for over a decade now.
 I’ve used many other models over the years but the Heritage brushes are it for me.

 I’ve actually written another article about these brushes too.
 It’s a kind of product review and will give you more details about why I like these brushes the best for my drumming.